PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 };
 ```

-Now let's import our `registerUserAction` inside our `signup-form.tsx` file and add it to our form action.
+Now let's import our `registerUserAction` in our `signup-form.tsx` file and add it to our form action.

 ```jsx
 import { actions } from "@/data/actions";
 ```

-Update the form attribute with the following:
+Update the form action attribute with the following:

 ```tsx
 {